-Bacterial growth factors primarily include temperature, pH, salt concentration, light source, nutritional and gaseous requirement etc. Microorganisms live in diverse natural habitats such as atmosphere, hydrosphere and lithosphere.
+Bacterial growth factors primarily include temperature, pH, salt concentration, light source, nutritional and gaseous requirement etc. Microorganisms live in diverse natural habitats such as the atmosphere, hydrosphere and lithosphere.

 The environmental and nutritional factors may favour or restrict the growth of microorganisms.
 Some microbes survive in extreme conditions or the changing environment, while few can not thrive.
-The bacterial growth factors decides the increase in cell size and mass of the bacterial cell.
+The bacterial growth factors decide the increase in cell size and mass of the bacterial cell.

 Content: Bacterial Growth Factors

 It is one of the most crucial factors which decides the multiplication rate of microorganisms.
 A temperature can be minimal, optimal and maximal.

 - Minimal temperature: Below which no growth occurs.

 - Optimal temperature: At which fastest growth occurs.